 It is important to remember why we are doing this.

 It is so easy to get distracted by trying to get things organized for the next camp out or den meeting.
-Or the parent who doesn’t understand the difference between Cub Scouts and Boy Scouts.
+Or the parent who doesn’t understand the difference between Cub Scouts and Scouts BSA.
 Or those who aren’t pitching in.
 Or the personalities not working well together

 Refocusing on the Aims of Scouting will help us push the distractions aside and stay positive in our efforts.